Hyperspectral and multispectral image fusion with arbitrary resolution through self-supervised representations: Proposed Method

 INR is widely adopted for learning continuous data representation, such as HSIs~\cite{wang2023ss,deng2023implicit}.
 However, simply utilizing a single INR to represent the HSI volume results in low efficiency and expensive computation, as it neglects the distinct low-rank structure of HSIs.
 Conversely, we propose a continuous low-rank factorization (CLoRF) model for learning HSI representation continuously and effectively.
 Our method fully explores the low-rank structure of HSIs by simultaneously learning its low-rank continuous representation by spatial and spectral INR.
 As a result, our approach effectively captures the low-rankness and smoothness of HSIs while overcoming the computational burden associated with existing INR-based methods~\cite{wang2023ss,deng2023implicit} in HSIs.

 As illustrated in Fig.~\ref{flowchart}, we present an overview of the proposed CLoRF.
-Specifically, CLoRF consists of two INRs for learning the low-rank continuous representation of HR-HSI.
-Inspired by the advance of Sinusoidal Representation Networks (SIRENs)~\cite{sitzmann2020implicit}, we employ two SIRENs to estimate $\h E$ and $\h A$ in Eq.\eqref{NMF}, respectively.
+Specifically, {CLoRF consists of two steps: low-rank decomposition and learning.
+The low-rank decomposition breaks down the HSI data space into two smaller subspaces: spatial basis $\h A$ and spectral transformation $\h E$.
+Additionally, the spatial and spectral components are parameterized by two neural networks, using two INRs to learn the low-rank continuous representation of the HR-HSI.} Inspired by the advance of Sinusoidal Representation Networks (SIRENs)~\cite{sitzmann2020implicit}, we employ two SIRENs to estimate $\h E$ and $\h A$ in Eq.\eqref{NMF}, respectively.
 Specifically, we denote one SIREN $\Psi_{\theta}(\cdot)$ parameterize by $\theta$ for approximating $\h E$, and another SIREN $\Phi_{\alpha}(\cdot)$ parameterized by $\alpha$ for approximating $\h A$, which is defined as follows:

 where $\Psi_{\theta}(b_i): \mathbb{R} \rightarrow \mathbb{R}^{K}$ is a spectral basis, with $b_i\in \mathbb{R}$ being the 1D coordinate for the $i$-th band index of the LR-HSI.
 Besides, $\Phi_{\alpha}(\h o_{ij}): \mathbb{R}^{2} \rightarrow \mathbb{R}^{K}$ is a spatial basis with the 2D coordinate $\h o_{ij} \in \mathbb{R}^ {2}$ of the HR-MSI.
 And we denote the spectral bases as $\h b = [b_1,b_2, \dots, b_L]^T$ and the spatial bases as $\h O = [\h o_{11}; \h o_{12};\dots; \h o_{HW};]. $ Both networks aim to learn how to map from a fixed coordinate to the target representation.
 Here, we formalize these networks as follows: